Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Model definitions

 We chose the packing fraction $\eta=0.5511$, which corresponds to a total bulk density $\rho_\text{tot}^\text{bulk} \sigma_L^3=1.1459$.
 The unit cell length

 is not fixed yet, since it depends on $\nvac$, and this is determined by minimizing the free energy per particle (see below).
-As a side remark, if the crystal consisted only of large spheres, it would correspond to a packing fraction of 0.60.
+As a side remark, if the crystal consisted only of large spheres, the total bulk density would correspond to a packing fraction of 0.60.

-\textit{Interstitial solid:} Here, simulations show that the ISS phase is starting to become stable at $\eta_L = 0.54, \eta_S > 0$, with an increasing window of stable $\eta_S$ for larger $\eta_L$ (see Fig.~5.5 of Ref.~\cite{filion2011thesis} for a phase diagram).
+\textit{Interstitial solid:} Here, simulations show that the ISS phase is starting to become stable at $\eta_L = 0.54, \eta_S > 0$, with an increasing window of stable $\eta_S$ for larger $\eta_L$ (see Figure~5.5 of Ref.~\cite{filion2011thesis} for a phase diagram).
+The range of stable size ratios is roughly $0.2 < q < 0.42$.
 We chose the following parameters: $\eta_L = 0.55$, $x_S = 0.3$ and $q = 0.3$.
-This leads to a total packing fraction of $\eta = \eta_L + \eta_S = 0.5545$, which according to simulations \cite{filion2011self} is (narrowly) inside the ISS phase region.
+This leads to a total packing fraction of $\eta = \eta_L + \eta_S = 0.5564$, which according to simulations \cite{filion2011self} is (narrowly) inside the ISS phase region.
 Here we define $\nvac$ as the probability for a lattice site to be unoccupied by a large particle, i.e.\ in the unit cell we have

 and consequently the unit cell length is given by

 and, as before, it will be determined by minimizing the free energy per particle with respect to $\nvac$.

 \sfig[.8\linewidth]{iss-fcc.pdf}{Sketch of the [100] plane illustrating the substitutional and interstitial solid binary crystal.
 For the substitutional crystal, the fcc lattice sites are randomly occupied by large and small particles, while for the interstitial solid structure the fcc lattice is occupied by large particles and additional small particles predominantly reside in the octahedral voids.
 In both cases vacancies may also appear. \tb{For the substitutional crystal they correspond to a vacant lattice site while for the interstitial solid they correspond to lattice sites not occupied by a large particle (but small particles may occupy these).} The dashed line shows one unit cell.}{fig:vis-iss-sc}